 Don’t just cough into your open hand.
 Use a tissue and dispose of it immediately, and only sneeze into your elbow if a tissue is not readily available.
 Some viruses can live on clothing and remain contagious for up to a week – or longer.

-4 Be aware of when and why to use face masks appropriately
+4 Be aware of how and why to use face masks appropriately

-Face masks are primarily meant to be used when YOU are sick to protect others.
+Face masks are primarily meant to be used when YOU are sick, to protect others.
 However, if you’re going into an environment with a high potential for exposure to pathogens (like a hospital), or an area with compromised air quality (for example, on an airplane), wearing an N95 face mask may benefit you.
-The length of exposure time, as well as the overall air circulation and air quality, do matter.
+Your length of exposure time does matter.
+Also, poor circulation and inadequate ventilation create poor air quality in many, if not most, indoor spaces.

 Our phones are the most ever-present accessory we use, and yet their cleanliness (or lack thereof!) is all too easy to overlook.
 You can use a damp cotton ball and gentle dish soap, or wet a microfiber cloth with soapy water.
 Wipe down the front, back, sides, and camera of all the phones in your house and then dry them with a microfiber cloth.
 Remove and clean your phone’s case, too–some are even dishwasher-safe!
 Adding a few minutes of phone-cleaning to your nightly routine is vitally important during this season.